grafana/grafana/docs/sources/datasources/pyroscope/query-profile-data.md

    {{< figure src="/media/docs/pyroscope/query-editor/select-profile.png" class="docs-image--no-shadow" max-width="450px" caption="Profile selector" >}}

 1. Use the labels selector input to filter by labels.
 Pyroscope uses similar syntax to Prometheus to filter labels.
-   Refer to [Pyroscope documentation](https://grafana.com/docs/pyroscope/latest/) for available operators and syntax.
+   Refer to [Pyroscope documentation](https://grafana.com/docs/pyroscope/<PYROSCOPE_VERSION>/) for available operators and syntax.

-   While the label selector can be left empty to query all profiles without filtering by labels, the profile type or app must be selected for the query to be valid.
+   While the label selector can be left empty to query all profiles without filtering by labels, you must select a profile type or app for the query to be valid.

    Grafana doesn't show any data if the profile type or app isn’t selected when a query runs.